MacsInSpace/NAPLAN_Installer_Updater/README.md

 Uninstalls nicely, and then aggressively using NapNuke, developed by Rolfe Hodges in Melb, via a bat script, but translated to PS.
 <BR><BR>
 <BR><BR>
-InstallNaplan.ps1 - Core script installs NAPLAN
+InstallNaplan.ps1 - Core script that installs NAPLAN
 <BR><BR>
-NAPLANnuke.ps1 - Uninstalls NAPLAN thanks to Rolfe Hodges
+NAPLANscheduledtask.ps1 - Installs the scheduled task to run the core script
 <BR><BR>
-NAPLANscheduledtask.ps1 - Installs the scheduled task
-<BR><BR>
 InstallNaplanTask.cmd - Calls ^NAPLANscheduledtask.ps1^.
 Installs the task into task scheduler - (for manually running on BYOD)
+<BR><BR>
+NAPLANnuke.ps1 - Uninstalls NAPLAN including all old versions and those old messy uninstalls. thanks to Rolfe Hodges